teiid/teiid-syndesis/README.md

 > oc port-forward syndesis-dv-x-yyyy 5005:5005

-where *vdb-builder-x-yyyy* is the latest deployed `syndesis-dv` pod.
+where *dv-x-yyyy* is the latest deployed `syndesis-dv` pod.

 If using Eclipse, open the _Debugging Configurations_ window and create a new _Remote Java Application_ configuration.
 Setting the host to **localhost** and the port to **5005**, the configuration can then be executed.
-The debug perspective will indicate the connection has been successfully undertaken and all breakpoints will be fired by the vdb-builder image.
+The debug perspective will indicate the connection has been successfully undertaken and all breakpoints will be fired by the dv image.

 #### Troubleshooting